 admin username/password and grants the user full access to the application by associating the entity with the

-A new project also contains the backoffice UI screens for managing users, see Application → Users.
-These screens allow you to create, edit and remove users, change and reset their passwords.
-To assign roles to a user, click the Role assignments button in the user browser.
+A new project also contains the UI views for managing users, see Application → Users.
+These views allow you to create, edit and remove users, change and reset their passwords.
+To assign roles to a user, click the Role assignments button in the user list view.